(Disponible en français)

 Description of Capital Expenditures: Provide a description of the work completed.

-Date Completed: Fill in the date the item was completed.
+Date Completed: Fill in the date that full payment was made for the completed work.

 Useful Life: Fill in the "useful life" for each capital expenditure item that you are claiming.

 The useful life is the estimated number of years that the capital expenditure is expected to last or benefit the complex.
-A list of capital expenditure items and the useful life for each item is set out in a Schedule attached to the regulations made under the Residential Tenancies Act, 2006 (O.Reg.
-516/06).
+A list of capital expenditure items and the useful life for each item is set out in a Schedule attached to O.Reg.
+516/06.

-If the capital expenditure item that you are claiming was previously used, then take into consideration the length of time that it was used when you determine the useful life for the item.
+If the capital expenditure item that you are claiming was previously used, then consider the length of time it was used for when you determine the useful life for the item.

 For example, according to the Schedule, the useful life of a refrigerator is 15 years.
-If you purchased a refrigerator that was previously used for 2 years then you would determine the useful life for the refrigerator to be 13 years.
+If you purchased a refrigerator that had been previously used for 2 years then the useful life for the refrigerator is 13 years.

-Note: If the useful life in the Schedule is less than 10 years, the regulations state that the useful life will be deemed to be 10 years.
-A member cannot consider a useful life that is less than 10 years.
+Note: If the useful life in the Schedule is less than 10 years, O.Reg.
+516/06 states that the useful life will be deemed to be 10 years.
+The LTB cannot consider a useful life that is less than 10 years.

 Total Costs: Fill in the total costs.
 The total cost of each item is the sum of the labour/material and contract costs and the value of the landlord's own labour.

-Note: If you want to claim a leased asset as a capital expenditure item, you should provide a copy of the lease.
-The cost you should claim is the market value of the item at the start of the lease.
+Note: If you want to claim a leased asset as a capital expenditure item, provide a copy of the lease.
+The cost you may claim is the market value of the item at the start of the lease.
 Fill in the market value under the column for the labour/material and contract costs of the capital expenditure item.

-For each capital expenditure item included in section A of the form, provide an explanation as to why you believe the capital expenditure is "eligible".
+For each capital expenditure item included in section A of the form, explain why you believe the capital expenditure is "eligible".

 A capital expenditure may be eligible under subsection 126(7) of the RTA if:

-These terms are not defined in the RTA or the regulations, with the exception of "physical integrity".
-According to subsection 18(1) of O. Reg.
-516/06, physical integrity means the integrity of all parts of a structure, including the foundation, that support loads or that provide a weather envelope and includes, without restricting the generality of the foregoing, the integrity of:
+According to subsection 18(1) of 0.
+Reg.
+516/06, "physical integrity" means the integrity of all parts of a structure, including the foundation, that support loads or that provide a weather envelope.
+Examples include, but are not limited to:

 Complete the table:

 Under subsection 126(8) of the RTA, a capital expenditure to replace a system or thing is not an eligible capital expenditure if the system or thing that was replaced did not require major repair or replacement.
-Exception – the item would be considered eligible if the replacement of the system or thing promotes:
+Exception – it is eligible if the replacement of the system or thing promotes:

-Shade either the "Yes" or "No" circle to indicate whether you received any money from an insurer, government grants or forgivable loans or other assistance, trade-in, salvage or resale for any capital expenditure item(s).
+Shade either the "Yes" or "No" box to indicate whether you received any money from an insurer, government grants or forgivable loans or other assistance, trade-in, salvage or resale for any capital expenditure item(s).
+When the LTB calculates the above-guideline increase you are claiming, any amounts listed here will be deducted from the total costs identified in Schedule 2: Part A of the application.

-Shade either the "Yes" or "No" circle to indicate whether any of the capital expenditure items relate to non-residential portions of the complex or other residential complexes.
+Shade either the "Yes" or "No" box to indicate whether any of the capital expenditure items relate to non-residential portions of the complex or other residential complexes.

 If you answered "Yes", you must list the item number and provide details about how you propose the costs should be allocated.
 You can propose to allocate the costs based on floor area, market value, or revenue generated.
 You can propose different methods for allocating the costs for different capital expenditure items.
 If none of these methods are reasonable, you may propose another method.
 However, at a hearing the LTB may find that a different allocation method is more appropriate.